BullshiArtist/BullshiArtist.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Calvin Luo, and I am currently a junior undergraduate student pursuing a Bachelor's degree in Software Engineering at Chengdu University of Technology.
+&#x1F4D5; I am currently a junior undergraduate student pursuing a Bachelor's degree in Software Engineering at Chengdu University of Technology.